AhkkashK/MangaWorld/README.md

 https://github.com/AhkkashK/MangaWorld/assets/94615150/24398f78-0eb9-45d4-a267-ec965558f06d

-## What i have learned from this (new skills, difficult parts of my project...) ?
+## What I have learned from this (new skills, difficult parts of my project...) ?

 As I mentioned before, this project was aimed at familiarizing myself with the ETL process.
 Through this project, I learned the construction of APIs and connecting to a MySQL database using ExpressJS.
 ReactJS was new to me (note that I didn't spend much time on the frontend).
 Also, one of my biggest struggles was being able to scrape the website without getting blocked.
 To counter that, I created a pool of free proxies.
 I have to mention that free proxies die very quickly, making it more challenging.
 Despite all that, I took great pleasure in building this project in my free time.